Legality of euthanasia: Poland

 Active euthanasia in the Polish Criminal Code is defined as always appearing under the influence of sympathy for the suffering person and at their request.
 It is forbidden; it is treated as a kind of murder punishable in a milder way.
 The perpetrator is punishable by imprisonment of between 3 months and 5 years.
 Exceptionally, a court may apply leniency or even waive the sentence.
 The provision of Article 150 of the Penal Code, which defines the crime of euthanasia murder, does not, however, explicitly require the person requesting it to be terminally ill, but this requirement is introduced by case law.
 A specific type of crime related to euthanasia in the broad sense of the term is assistance to suicide (Article 151 of the Penal Code), which also includes so-called euthanasic assistance to suicide, i.e. facilitating the suicide of a terminally ill person.

 Portugal

+A 2020 poll showed almost 50.5 percent of the Portuguese support decriminalisation.